 Open your Nissan's hood and check the condition of the engine oil by pulling out the engine oil dipstick.

 1.)
 The engine oil will be a creamy tan/off-white color.

 2.)
 The engine oil will be its usual normal color.

 Alright, let's interpret the color of the engine oil:

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, and your Nissan Sentra starts and overheats or does not start.. then this result confirms that you Nissan Sentra's head gasket is blown.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer and your Nissan Sentra starts and overheats or does not start.
+This result confirms that you Nissan Sentra's head gasket is blown.